Titans season 1: Reception

 Kevin Yeoman of Screen Rant was critical of the show's excessive violence, writing that Titans "doesn't put forward any new or particularly compelling thoughts about its characters or about superheroes in general".
-Similarly, Vinne Mancuso of Collider said, "If you're just a fan of some good old-fashioned ultra-violence and moody storytelling, this simply isn't a well-done example of that".
+Similarly, Vinne Mancuso of Collider said: "If you're just a fan of some good old-fashioned ultra-violence and moody storytelling, this simply isn't a well-done example of that".

-Evening Standard reviewer Guy Pewsey stated that the series was "enjoyable and watchable" and although questioning if Brenton Thwaites could "pull off the role of leader of a group of crime-fighters" as Dick Grayson, called Diop's performance a "highlight" of Titans.
+Evening Standard reviewer Guy Pewsey stated that the series was "enjoyable and watchable" and although questioned whether Brenton Thwaites could "pull off the role of leader of a group of crime-fighters" as Dick Grayson; he called Diop's performance a "highlight" of Titans.

 The season finale "Dick Grayson", which was originally intended as the penultimate episode, drew criticism for its cliffhanger ending and not resolving the main storyline of the season.
-IGN's Jesse Schedeen gave the finale a 4/10, writing that after "Titans got off to a surprisingly good start this year, especially considering all the baggage the series was carrying when it first debuted", the episode "manages to derail that momentum and goodwill with a head-scratching and extremely unsatisfying final chapter".
+IGN's Jesse Schedeen gave the finale four out of ten, writing that after "Titans got off to a surprisingly good start this year, especially considering all the baggage the series was carrying when it first debuted", the episode "manages to derail that momentum and goodwill with a head-scratching and extremely unsatisfying final chapter".
 Den of Geek's Mike Cecchini called the episode's cliffhanger "anticlimactic and feels like a cheat".
-Writing for Entertainment Weekly, Christian Holub said, "The journey to Nightwing is gonna take a lot longer than I thought.
+Writing for Entertainment Weekly, Christian Holub said: "The journey to Nightwing is gonna take a lot longer than I thought.
 But I was really impressed by this season overall, and I'm excited for season 2".